Alcohol Possession and Use

 Intoxication by any student, regardless of age, whether in public or in private, is prohibited.
 Symptoms of intoxication include slurred speech, impaired motor coordination and balance, loss of good judgment, or nausea.
 Severe intoxication may involve the inability to walk or stand, loss of consciousness, or vomiting.
-A student’s first incident of intoxication will be addressed by the student’s Rector if the violation occurs in his or her residence hall and the behavior does not fall within the definition of severe intoxication.
-In these instances, the Rector will, in addition to any other sanctions he/she deems appropriate, refer the student to the Office of Alcohol and Drug Education.
-At the discretion of the Rector, the student may also be referred to the Office of Residence Life.

 The abusive drinking of alcoholic beverages is prohibited.
 The following behaviors are among those that may be considered violations of this regulation:

 - Participating in drinking games, consuming shots of alcohol, drinking to the point of physical illness, “shotgunning” alcohol, or the possession or use of any instrument of alcohol abuse (e.g. “beer bongs”).

 - Consumption of alcohol directly from containers intended for multiple servings (e.g., quart bottles, 40 oz. bottles, 750 ml wine bottles, etc.).

 - Possession or consumption of alcoholic punch, gelatin shots or grain alcohol.

 - Consumption of alcohol while using prescription or over-the-counter medication where such use is contraindicated.